superco01/superco01/README.md

 **Brief of Me:**

 - My current profession is software engineer focussing on the backend side.
-- I’m currently tinkering with __Large Language Model (LLM)__.
+- I’m currently tinkering with __Generative AI__.
 - Highly passionate about distributed systems.
-- I’m looking to collaborate with anyone on anything.
+- I’m looking to collaborate with anyone.

 ---